adlantz/QiskitSG/README.md

 In this code I used the grover search algorithm to find special instances of the spin problem where every bond can be satisfied.
 Then I give the option to visualize those instances.
 I'm not sure if this is useful at all, but I did it just to get some qiskit/quantum computing practice.

 **I did not write all of this code.** I wrote everything in SGViz.py.
-The code in SGFrustration is a modified version of the IBM qiskit tutorial on the grover search algorithm to solve a simple sudoku puzzle.
+The code in SGFrustration is a modified version of the IBM qiskit tutorial on the grover search algorithm.
 The code in tfim.py was written by someone else and used with permission.

 ## Getting it running